 Our personal injury attorneys are ready to represent your best interests in negotiations with all parties liable and their insurance company included.

-Contact a California Dog Bite Attorney Today If You Have Been Attacked by a Dog
+Contact a California Dog Bite Attorney Today

 Wilshire Law Firm maintains a strong client focus that drives our personal injury attorneys to obtain favorable compensation for you.
 We have some of the most experienced dog attack lawyers California has to offer.
 Counselors are available at our law office to answer questions regarding your dog bite injury claim and any aspect of the legal or negotiation process.